NLPH/NLPH/Hebrew_NLP_Resources.rst

 Dictionaries
 ------------

-* Uniform - an inflection dictionary
+* Uniform {?} - An inflection dictionary.
+Missing details: Creating organization?
+Is it released?

 Treebanks